 How humans influence the Earth, our inherent dependence on it, our relationship to each other, and our connection to all life — no discipline meaningfully illuminates such concepts as biology does.
 Biology unveils the substance that serves as the blueprint for our own construction, but also demonstrates how that substance is life’s very deepest homology.
 Which is to say, biology offers descriptions and explanations at multiple levels: first by establishing patterns and investigating their causal processes, and then by providing proximate and ultimate causes for observed patterns and processes.
 This dual causality — the proximate functional ‘how’ and the ultimate evolutionary ‘why’ — is of particular importance to biological sciences; the ‘why’ being the stuff that gives the ‘how’ consequence.

-Yet hundreds of studies demonstrate that students hold tenacious misconceptions regarding the evolutionary principles necessary for recognizing levels of biological explanation, and that formal instruction does little to address such misconceptions.
+Yet hundreds of studies demonstrate that students hold tenacious misconceptions regarding the evolutionary principles necessary for recognizing levels of biological description and explanation, and that formal instruction does little to address such misconceptions.
 How do these misconceptions form?
 Why are they so resistent to formal training?
 How does one come to understand evolution, and what does that entail?
-One part of my disseration is concerned with uncovering the logic behind students’ understanding of natural selection in an effort to wrestle with such questions.
+One part of my disseration is concerned with uncovering the logic behind students’ understanding of adaptive traits in an effort to wrestle with such questions.

-View my talk given at the Midwest Ecology and Evolution Conference, 2021
+View my talk presented at the Midwest Ecology and Evolution Conference, 2021

 DiSessa, A. A. (1993).
 Toward an epistemology of physics.
 Cognition and Instruction, 10(2-3), 105-225.